Lewis65/portfolio/README.md

 ## Todo

+- Fix styling of Post Cards with featured imgs
 - Capture images for projects
 - Change external links to HTML on Contentful markdown
 - Display tags on the bottom of Post Cards on Lists and link those, too